 In recognising that to develop the same educational diet within mathematics, requires a more specific route of implementation that is enhanced through the IBPYP.
-Within the framework of the White Rose Maths Hub and enhanced by the high-quality resources of Power Maths, children develop a strong foundation in the different mathematical disciplines in order to be confident learners that are willing to take risks in solving a vast array of problems.
+Within the framework of the White Rose Maths programme, children develop a strong foundation in the different mathematical disciplines in order to be confident learners that are willing to take risks in solving a vast array of problems.
 Through carefully planning learning journeys, children make connections between learnt facts and new concepts which enables them to develop systematic and logical thinking.
 They also make informed choices about their use of manipulatives to support their mathematical thinking when exploring new concepts.
 Children are able to clearly explain their thinking using mathematical language and representations.
 In their strive to be the best version of themselves, they will understand how mathematics is essential in all areas of the curriculum and beyond.

 This is delivered through a varied and flexible timetable which affords the children opportunities to explore their learning at greater depths without the confines of an overly structured day.
 Again, this promotes our children's sense of agency and time to take risks within their learning.
 We enrich these curriculum opportunities through close work with the secondary phase of The Hundred of Hoo Academy.
 We maximise upon the opportunity to have the knowledge and skills specific to certain subjects are taught with subject specialist expertise.
-As part of their curriculum journey children are regularly taught linguistics by a specialist Spanish teacher, musicality and performance through their Performing Arts sessions and develop their sporting prowess through a variety of regular sessions with Sports Specialists.
+As part of their curriculum journey children are regularly taught Spanish and PE by secondary specialists.
+Additionally, throughout their journey in the academy, pupils will also engage in cross-phase science, geography, art and DT.
 This is not exclusive to this list.
 To enhance their experiences within their Central Ideas, children also have opportunities to work with artists, scientists and much more.